Defending Your Rights From Illegal Searches By West Des Moines Police

 Even when you have been arrested and charged with a crime, you have rights.
 There are strict limitations on what the police can and cannot do when it comes to searching your home, your car and your person.
 At Spellman Law, P.C., we can help defend your rights.

-Illegal searches and seizures can occur regarding any type of criminal charge, including:
+Illegal searches and seizures can occur regarding any type of criminal charge and many situations involving the police, including:

 - OWI/DUI – drunk driving